g200kg/zoom-ms-utility/README.md

 * Create ZIP-files for distribution with `npm run dist`.

 ## Offline mode
-Though the standalone version is available for offline use, the following is for use via Node.js or another local server.
+For windows, the standalone version is recommended for offline use.
+On mac, you need to manage GateKeeper yourself to launch the standalone version.
+Or build it yourself or use the following offline modes.

 ### Via Node.js